Skip to Main Content

 This guide provides information about ZTC and Open Educational Resources; including information on finding resources by discipline and creating OERs

-ZTC and OER OVERVIEW
+ZTC and OER Overview

 The library is here to help you with ZTC and OER.
 Contact the Open Education Librarian (daniel.wilson@mvc.edu) if you want help with: